 And it is no better in the US where the problem of childhood obesity has grown considerably in recent years.
 Between 16% and 33% of all children and teenagers are obese and the figures keep on rising.
 It is well documented that overweight children are much more likely to become obese adults unless they adopt and maintain healthier patterns of eating and exercise.
 And there are serious health risks and complications of obesity in young people as well as the increased risk of emotional problems.
 Teens with weight problems tend to have much lower self esteem and be less popular with their peers.
 Depression, anxiety and obsessive compulsive disorder problems can all occur.

 Parents of an obese child can improve their child’s self esteem by emphasizing the child’s strengths and positive qualities rather than just focusing on their weight problem.
-Go to here to find out more about the Food4Thought campaign.

 A final word